Charleston, West Virginia Dog Bite Attorney

 While these laws sound clear cut, it is highly advisable to obtain experienced and effective legal counsel.
 Most negotiations are conducted with the negligent party’s insurance company.
 Each West Virginia dog bite attorney at Tiano O’Dell, PLLC has decades of experience negotiating claims with insurance providers and will work his hardest to maximize your chances of receiving compensation after a dog bite injury.
 A successful settlement will eliminate the need to take the case to court.
 If the insurance provider does not offer an amount that is to your liking, your lawyer will take the case to trial before a jury.
 We will not be intimidated by insurance companies.

-Free Consultation with a West Virginia Dog Bite Lawyer
+Free Consultation with a Charleston, West Virginia Dog Bite Lawyer